vippsas/vipps-psp-api/vipps-psp-api-checklist.md

 1. The PSP completes the direct integration with the [Vipps PSP API v2](https://github.com/vippsas/vipps-psp-api)
   - This includes _all_ the [API endpoints](https://vippsas.github.io/vipps-psp-api/)
+  - The PSP must not rely on "redirect" alone, see [PSP Payment Sequence](vipps-psp-api.md#summary)
   - The PSP provides information of every `capture` and `refund` to Vipps (not just `reserve`)
   - The Vipps branding must be according to the [Vipps design guidelines](https://github.com/vippsas/vipps-design-guidelines)
   - The PSP must provide specific error information to Vipps, such as: